-- a.
-Encounter Data Completeness. - i.
-Encounter Data Volume.
+a.
+Encounter Data Completeness.

+- Encounter Data Volume.
 This measure is calculated separately for ABD adults, ABD children, MAGI members (adults and children combined), and Adult Extension members.
-The measure methodology has been revised to better align with Milliman's Cost Report category of service methodology. - 1.
-Measure.
-The volume measure for each population and service category, as listed in Table 2 of this appendix, is the rate of utilization (e.g., admits, visits) per 1,000 member months (MM). - 2.
+Measure 1 is applicable for SFY 2018-2019 per Tables 1 and 2.
+Beginning with SFY 2019, Q3 2018 report period, the measure methodology has been revised to better align with Cost Report category of service methodology.
+Measure 2 is applicable starting SFY 2019, Q3 2018 report period per Tables 3 and 4.
+Beginning with January 1, 2019, the data quality standards per plan has been updated.
+Measure 3 is applicable starting SFY 2020, Q1 2019. - 1.
+Measure 1.
+The volume measure for each population and service category, as listed in Table 2 of this appendix, is the rate of utilization (e.g., admits, visits) per 1,000 member months (MM).

 Measurement Period.
-The measurement periods for each population for the State Fiscal Year (SFY) 2018 and SFY 2019 contract periods are listed in Table 1 below.
+The relevant measurement periods for each population for the State Fiscal Year (SFY) 2018 and SFY 2019 contract periods are listed in Table 1 below.

-3. Data Quality Standards.
+Data Quality Standards.
 The data quality standards, per population, plan, and service category, are listed in Table 2 below.
 This measure is calculated separately for each population and plan.
 For each population, the MCP shall meet or exceed the standard for every service category, in all quarters of the measurement period.
-Revised standards will take effect on July 1, 2018 for the new category of service methodology.
-Previous quarters from Q3 2018 will not be held to the revised standards due to the change in measure methodology.